kidlat2024/kidlatnews/content/page/WTFPL 3.0.md

 ## Why version 3.0?

 There have been two versions of [WTFPL](https://en.wikipedia.org/wiki/WTFPL) over the years.
-Version 1 was written by Banlu Kemiyatorn in 2000, and Sam Hocevar codified version 2 in 2004.
+Version 1 was written by Banlu Kemiyatorn in 2000, and Sam Hocevar codified version 2 in 2004, more than 20 years ago.

 **Version 1**
 ````